szarroug3/dotfiles_work_vm/README.md

-# Dotfiles for Arch, i3-gaps, and lemonbar
+# Dotfiles for Arch, i3-gaps, and lemonbar-xft
 A lot of this was taken from [okubax's dotfiles](https://github.com/okubax/dotfiles)

 # Requirements